Florida Wind Speed · Broward County · HVHZ

 What wind speed does Broward County use?

-That number is jurisdictional.
-It is not interpolated from a ZIP centroid, it does not vary block by block, and it does not drop as you move inland from A1A toward the Everglades buffer.
-Coral Springs designs to 170.
-Davie designs to 170.
-Fort Lauderdale designs to 170.
-The Florida Building Code amendment in R301.2(7) was written precisely to eliminate the inland-vs-coastal arguments that plagued permit reviews under earlier code cycles.
+The number is jurisdictional.
+It is not interpolated from a ZIP centroid, it does not vary block by block, and it does not drop as you move inland.

 Verify your ZIP

 Pre-filled to Fort Lauderdale (33301).
-Edit the ZIP or risk category and the result updates live, citing whether the value comes from a Florida Building Code override or the ASCE 7-22 map.
+Edit the ZIP or risk category and the result updates live, citing whether the value comes from an FBC override or the ASCE 7-22 map.

 All four risk categories

-Every Risk Category gets its own basic wind speed for the same county.
-Risk Cat II (highlighted) is the default for standard residential and commercial buildings; Risk Cat IV applies to essential facilities like hospitals and police stations.
+Each Risk Category gets its own basic wind speed for the same county.
+Risk Cat II is the default for standard buildings; Risk Cat IV covers essential facilities like hospitals.

 Risk Cat I